oracle-livelabs/oci/peoplesoft-fullstack-dr/switchover-plan/switchover-plan.md

     - In the region, select "**US East (Ashburn)**"
     - Select the "Run local script" option
     - Select the server instance in "Target instance in compartment" where you have placed the cronjob (rsync) disable script
-    - In the script parameters, add the location of the cronjob (rsync) disable script.
+    - In the script parameters, add the location of the cronjob (rsync) disable script
+    - Run as user will be the user who has access to disable cronjobs

     Click on Add Step.